34 Fishers Lane, Cherry Hinton, Cambridge, CB1 9HR

 Please submit repeat prescription requests to us with at least 5 working days notice to avoid running out of medication.

-** Unfortunately, we cannot accept prescription requests over the phone **
+** Unfortunately, we cannot accept prescription requests over the phone or via email **

 We aim to have your prescription ready for you within five working days (excludes weekends/holidays).
 Alterations to items on your prescription or new items added by the hospital may take slightly longer to prepare.
 Please note that medication requiring regular monitoring via blood tests, blood pressure readings etc will go through an additional review stage before being issued.
 Failure to maintain your medication monitoring needs could result in delays with issuing your medication.